 One of my favorite almond flours is by a company called Anthony’s.
 Their prices and quality level are hard to beat.
 (You can find it on Amazon.)

-Can you make this gluten free lemon cake nut free?
+Can you make this cake nut-free?

-If you can’t have almond flour, you can definitely make this lemon cake recipe nut free.
+If you can’t have almond flour, you can definitely make this lemon cake recipe nut-free.
 Substitute an additional 1/2 cup gluten free flour blend instead of almond flour.